dgilbertsei/media_acquiadam/README.md

 # Acquia DAM

-This module provides Acquia DAM integration for Media entitis (i.e. media type provider plugin).
+This module provides Acquia DAM integration for Media entities (i.e. media type provider plugin).
 When an Acquia DAM asset is added to a piece of content, this module will create a media entity which provides a "local" copy of the asset to your site.
 These media entities will be periodically synchronized with Acquia DAM via cron.

 ## Difference from Acquia DAM Classic